 From helping Dutch people pay for funerals 150 years ago to offering loans from a converted saloon in San Francisco; our history spans the world and stretches back all the way to 1844.

 Most of Aegon's Dutch predecessors hail from the mid-19th century, which saw a small boom in burial funds and insurance companies in the Netherlands.
-Funerals were (and are) expensive, not to mention an unexpected cost at a difficult time.
+Funerals were expensive, not to mention an unexpected cost at a difficult time.
 Aegon's earliest predecessor was Algemeene Friesche Begrafenisfonds 'Memento Mori', a burial fund created by two civil servants, J. Oosterhoff and J.S.
 Spoelstra, in the northern Dutch province of Friesland in 1844.
 Oosterhoff was a former burial fund inspector, Spoelstra a tax inspector.

-Aegon's head office is still in the Netherlands.
-Over time, through mergers and acquitions, Aegon grew to be a large global insurer, offering far more than funeral insurance.
-But just like back in 1844, we take seriously our purpose of helping people live their best lives.
+Over time, through organic growth, mergers and acquisitions, Aegon grew to be a large global insurer, offering far more than funeral insurance.
+But just like back in 1844, we take seriously our purpose of Helping people live their best lives.

 You can read our full history per decade below.